 The Cerne Giant, often known as the Rude Man of Cerne, is the most priapically preeminent figure in the country.
 Singularly commanding, and seemingly holding his club in ireful threat over the tranquil Dorset village of Cerne Abbas, he has stood upon the hillside since time immemorial.
 His origins are obscure, with a handful of theories relating to his genesis having vied for the public’s attention down the years.
 The most colourful and, indeed, popular of these, now an integral part of local lore, relate to his supposed status as a fertility figure, with his manly appendage having hitherto become the focus of much attention from childless couples.
-As, however, his manhood is now protected from public trespass, few are likely to repeat the visit that the Marquis of Bath and his wife Virginia made to lie with him one night in 1958, in the hope that their five barren years would be brought to an end.
-A daughter – Silvy – was duly born to them within ten months.
+However, as his manhood is now protected from public trespass, few are likely to repeat the visit that the Marquis of Bath and his wife Virginia made to lie with him one night in 1958, in the hope that their five barren years would be brought to an end.
+And it would seem that the old fellow wrought his magic, for Virginia was duly delivered of a daughter – Silvy – within ten months.

 Who, or what, is he?
 An Iron Age fertility figure?
 A Roman depiction of Hercules dating from the reign of Commodus?
 A memorialisation of a real giant who was beheaded upon the hill for his violent predations upon the village?
 Or, is it that he is a lewd seventeenth-century satire of Oliver Cromwell?